 So, to summarize, learn Python first if you still don’t know what division of programming you want to get into.
 It is also a good choice for developing website backends, task automation, data analysis, and data visualization.
 So if you want to go into one of those areas of work, it’s a great choice!

-Here are some great Python courses to get you started.
+Here are some great Python resources.

 Should You Learn HTML or Python?